NooraHealth/LLM-Project-doc-site/docs/Intent Recognition System/Overview/Future State.md

 | Medical questions  | My baby is having high fever  | (assigned a ticket)   |
 |  High Risk Intent | my baby is choking, need immediate help  | Please contact the nearest health facility fior more information (assigned a ticket)  |

+> As shown above, some categories such as spam, acknowledgements don't have any expected response.
+This is intentional, and is meant to ensure the system uses responses in a judicious fashion.

 ### Ticket Creation

 In the future state, we expect a more seamless ticket creation process for medical queries.
 MSE no longer needs to manually log the query onto the ticketing platform.

+The current process of manual ticket creation for medical messages would be redacted once we evaluate the accuracy of this system.